fpv-iplab/WMM-detection-for-visual-navigation-systems/README.md

 # Data genaration tool

-The code related to the data generation tool is located in /tool.
+The code related to the data generation tool is located in /unity_tool.
 It includes the project assets and all relevant navigation and randomization scripts.
 The 3D models of environments (where available) need to be downloaded separately and placed in the /models directory within the Unity project.

 # Dataset

+/dataset contains useful scripts for data organization and visualization.

 # Training and Testing

+/baseline contains scripts used for training and testing the different models presented in the paper.